Al Powell: Post-Nakatomi

 At some point between the events of Die Hard and Die Hard 2, McClane moved from New York to Los Angeles with Holly, and he and Powell became co-workers and close friends.
 During the events of the film, McClane goes to Washington D.C. to celebrate Christmas with his in-laws, and is waiting at Washington Dulles International Airport for Holly's flight from Los Angeles to arrive.
 While waiting, McClane sees a pair of armed criminals breaking into the baggage handling area.
 McClane is forced to kill one of the suspects in self-defense.

 Due to the unprofessionalism of the airport's police chief, Carmine Lorenzo, McClane is forced to grab an improvised set of fingerprints from the deceased suspect and fax them to Powell in Los Angeles for identification.
-Powell identifies the suspect as Sergeant Oswald Cochran, who was believed killed in action in a helicopter accident in Honduras two years prior.
+Powell identifies the suspect as Sergeant Oswald Cochrane, who was believed killed in action in a helicopter accident in Honduras two years prior.
 Powell faxes the dossier to McClane in Dulles and the two say their goodbyes.